Shown: Kimtech PURE A5 sterile boots (boots w/ ties). Size and code vary by option.

 - Control the ties: keep tie ends elevated so they never contact the floor.
 If a tie touches the floor, treat as contaminated per SOP.

-- Don one boot, then step to clean side: place the donned foot onto the clean-side bench/mat surface before donning the second boot.
+- Don one boot, then step to clean side: place the donned foot onto the clean-side bench/mat before donning the second boot.

-Common failure modes (what to watch for)
+Common failure modes

 - Tie ends hit the floor: frequent root cause of "sterile item becomes contaminated during donning."